ikelca/RenameIos/README.md

-# Manipulate web objects on MDM through python
+# Manipulate web objects on AirWatch MDM through python
 With programed browser agent managing web objects on AIRWATCH MDM is much more easier